NOTNA9015/Cobat/README.md

 # Cobat is not functional at the momment
-Do to windows patching some stuff cobat is no longer working.
+Do to windows patching some stuff cobat is no longer functional.
-Cobye is still working
+Cobye is still functional.

 # Cobat